mduplouy/silex-cops/README.md

 Silex-Cops works with PHP **version >= 5.2**

-*Please not that it is not intended to work on any Windows version, try at your own risks*
+*Please note that it is not intended to work on any Windows version, try at your own risks*

 The following PHP modules are required :
 * **imagick** or **gd**